-The ethnographic data produced for this period (2014 to 2019) reveals that in late 2014 the internal fights of the PCM began in the Cidade Olímpica region, which would culminate in the creation of the Comando Organizado do Maranhão (Organised Command of Maranhão – COM) in 2015.
-Although these internal conflicts already assume a factional configuration aimed at reducing homicides, they contribute to maintaining the still very high homicide rates.
-In late 2016 this factional scenario became even more fragmented with the dissolution of the PCM, stemming from its members joining either the CV or the PCC.
-Another demonstration of the authority held by national factions over local criminal conflicts.
+The ethnographic data produced for this period (2014 to 2019) reveals that in late 2014, the internal fights of the PCM began in the Cidade Olímpica region, which would culminate in the creation of the Comando Organizado do Maranhão (Organised Command of Maranhão – COM) in 2015.
+Although these internal conflicts already assumed a faction-like configuration aimed at reducing homicides, they also contribute to maintaining the still very high homicide rates.
+In late 2016, this scenario among factions became even more fragmented with the dissolution of the PCM, stemming from its members joining either the CV or the PCC.
+The national factions once again demonstrate their over local criminal conflicts.
 The split of former PCM members into the CV and PCC resulted from the end of the historical alliance until then maintained between the national factions.

 The national war between the CV and PCC had local consequences in São Luís, curtailing the downward trend in homicides in 2016.
 From 2017 onwards, however, the pacification of the quebradas was actively stimulated by the regional factions, as the hegemony of the B.40 spread through the capital’s poor outskirts.
-The factions consolidated power in the capital’s shanty towns, where the B.40 took control of day-to-day order.
+The power of the factions was already consolidated in the capital’s shanty towns, with the B.40 taking control of most of the day-to-day discipline.
 The domination exercised by this faction in its territories deepened to the point of establishing the “ban on theft in the quebradas” law, enforced with severe punishments for any transgressors.
-The B.40 has actively pacified previously existing rivalries in the criminal universe, in a process similar to that described in specialised literature on the PCC in São Paulo.
+The B.40 has actively pacified previously existing rivalries in the criminal universe, in a process similar to that described in literature specific to the PCC in São Paulo.
 A new normative regime emerged in São Luís and the faction asserted itself as a mediator in the world of crime, blocking widespread conflicts and establishing an ethical, aesthetic and political paradigm in that universe (SILVA, 2019, 2020).
-The hegemony of the B.40 means that few areas of the city remain in factional conflict; these are the areas that have the highest incidence of homicides, such as Cidade Olímpica, Coroadinho and Bairro de Fátima, or border areas such as that between Camboa and Liberdade.
-Here, two factional blocs have emerged: the alliance between the CV and COM on the one hand, and between the PCC and B.40 on the other.
-Once this hegemony and the opposition territories were established, the homicide rates continued to drop significantly even in regions that had once been among the most violent in the city, such as Anjo da Guarda and other areas of the Itaqui-Bacanga region.
+The hegemony of the B.40 means that few areas of the city remain in faction-related conflict; these are the areas that have the highest incidence of homicides, such as Cidade Olímpica, Coroadinho and Bairro de Fátima, or border areas such as that between Camboa and Liberdade.
+Here, two blocs have emerged: the alliance between the CV and COM on the one hand, and between the PCC and B.40 on the other.
+Once this hegemony and the opposition territories were established, the homicide rates continued to drop significantly, even in regions that had once been among the most violent in the city such as Anjo da Guarda and other areas of the Itaqui-Bacanga region.

-The remarkable fall in homicide rates in São Paulo—an 80% drop in the aggregate rates over the course of the 2000s—has already been discussed at length in the specialised literature (FELTRAN, 2010, 2011, 2012; MANSO, 2014; BIDERMAN et al., 2018).
-Current academic works tend to agree on the key role played by factional dynamics in this reduction.
-In Sapopemba, a district in the East Zone of São Paulo where we concentrated our ethnographic surveys in the city, the rates fell progressively between 2001 and 2008, from 73.1/100,000 in 2000 to 8.78/100,000 in 2008 (PRO-AIM, 2012).
-The same trend was repeated in practically all poor neighbourhoods on the outskirts of the city, where street drug dealing and robberies are concentrated (FELTRAN, 2022).
+The remarkable fall in homicide rates in São Paulo—an 80% drop in the aggregate rates over the course of the 2000s—has already been discussed at length in the literature (FELTRAN, 2010, 2011, 2012; MANSO, 2014; BIDERMAN et al., 2018).
+Currently, it is difficult to find academic work that negates the decisive participation of faction dynamics in this reduction.
+In Sapopemba, a district in the East Zone of São Paulo where we concentrated our ethnographic work in the city, the rates fell progressively between 2001 and 2008, from 73.1/100,000 in 2000 to 8.78/100,000 in 2008 (PRO-AIM, 2012).
+The same trend repeated in practically all of the city's peripheral neighbourhoods, where retail drug dealing and robberies are concentrated (FELTRAN, 2022).
 As in the other cases analysed in this article, the rates did not change significantly in the middle/upper class districts, where they were already very low.